qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

        - ``gc_layername``: the name of the input layer.
        - ``gc_partidx``: the index of the feature's geometry part containing the small segment.
        - ``gc_ringidx``: the index of the feature's geometry ring containing the small segment.
-       - ``gc_vertidx``: the index of the end vertex of the small segment in the input geometry.
+       - ``gc_vertidx``: the index of the end vertex of the small segment in the feature's geometry ring.
        - ``gc_errorx``: the x coordinate of the centroid of the small segment.
        - ``gc_errory``: the y coordinate of the centroid of the small segment.
        - ``gc_error``: the error segment length.